efueger/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 representation of files just by referencing a website URL.
 For example, a content author can insert a playable youtube video just by knowing its URL, as opposed to dealing with manual HTML code.

-oEmbed powers the "Insert from web" feature available through [api:HtmlEditorField].
+oEmbed powers the "Insert from web" feature available through [api:SilverStripe\Forms\HtmlEditorField].
 Internally, it makes HTTP queries to a list of external services if it finds a matching URL.
 These services are described in the `Oembed.providers` configuration.
 Since these requests are performed on page rendering, they typically have a long cache time (multiple days).